-At TEACH Prep ES, it will be the expectation that students are engaged in the curriculum and learning objectives at all times.
+Research suggests that learning best occurs when students are actively engaged in their learning.
+At TEACH Academy, it will be the expectation that students are engaged in the curriculum and learning objectives at all times.
 Teachers are expected to continuously communicate learning objectives to all students while assessing, both formative and summative, student mastery of all concepts and state content standards.
-Research clearly suggests that learning best occurs when students are actively engaged in their own learning.
 This requires that students be involved in conversations about learning objectives, instruction, and assessment.
-Furthermore, this student-centered approach supports a more culturally relevant curriculum that connects with student's interests and prior experiences.
-Frequent and meaningful connections with parents and engaging them in conversations about their child's education will also ensure that the academic program reflects the diversity of the community being served.
+Furthermore, this student-centered approach supports a culturally relevant curriculum that connects students' interests and prior experiences.
+Frequent and meaningful connections with parents and engaging them in conversations about their child's education will also ensure that the academic program reflects the community's diversity being served.

 As part of the curriculum design process, research-based instructional strategies for increasing student achievement will be embedded into the daily culture of the classroom.
-Strategies brought to light in Classroom Instruction that Works (Marzano, Pickering, and Pollock) will be utilized by teachers in their classrooms.
+Strategies brought to light in Classroom Instruction that Teachers will utilize works (Marzano, Pickering, and Pollock) in their classrooms.
 These researchers have compiled teaching practices and strategies that "have a high probability of enhancing student achievement for all students in all subject areas at all grade levels" (Marzano, Pickering, Pollock, 2001).
 Teachers will be challenged to examine the three elements of effective pedagogy: Instructional Strategies, Management Techniques, and Curriculum Design.

-We will train and support how teachers will use the process to develop standards-aligned assessments and project-based instructional activities at each grade level and across the content areas.
+We will train and support teachers using the process to develop standards-aligned assessments and project-based instructional activities at each grade level and across the content areas.